 This vision of church lived out by both priest and lay missioners and local lay leaders is best described in the words of Bishop George when he addressed the People’s Assembly of the Prelacy of Itacoatiara in June 1998, just a month before he died.
 He said, “I know that all of you believe with me that our church is, and tends to be, more and more participative, more and more a church of solidarity.
 Only so can we become a church with the face of Jesus.”

-Now in his 50th year in Brazil, Fr.
-Omar Dixon is retired from active pastoral ministry and living in the riverside community of Itapiranga in the Diocese of Itacoatiara.
+Fr.
+Omar Dixon was the longest serving Brazil missioner.
+At the time of his death in May 2019 he had been retired from active pastoral ministry and living in the riverside community of Itapiranga in the Diocese of Itacoatiara where he is now buried.

 Fr.
 Ron MacDonell is in Roraima where he continues his work in language revitalization among Indigenous peoples who struggle to protect their language and culture.